skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### plotsgpv
+* Version 1.01 29.03.2020 : Added code for the cornercase that the ordering is set "sgpv", no variables as inputs are used and the matrix size exceeds c(matsize) -> requires for now the moremata package by Ben Jann due to using the mm_cond() function -> not tested the code yet
 * Version 1.00 : Initial SSC release, no changes compared to the last Github version.
 * Version 0.98a:
   * The option xshow() has now the same effect as in the R-code -> it sets correctly the limit of the x-axis.